swat-ds/mill-corpus/README.md

 ### Using MALLET: the main commands

-Much of this tutorial is cribbed from Graham, Weingart and Milligan's great post on [Getting Started with Topic Modeling](http://programminghistorian.org/lessons/topic-modeling-and-mallet)
+Much of this tutorial is cribbed from Graham, Weingart and Milligan's great post on [Getting Started with Topic Modeling](http://programminghistorian.org/lessons/topic-modeling-and-mallet) as well as [the MALLET documentation](http://mallet.cs.umass.edu/topics.php)

 #### Loading Data